Browse by Medical Category

-Learn more about clinical research in the Neuroendocrine Unit at Mass General.
+Learn more about clinical research in the Neuroendocrine Unit at Massachusetts General Hospital.

 Our laboratory focuses on organ regeneration and the application of developmental biology to human disease.
-We focus on the lung as a model system since there is an abundance of respiratory diseases of unknown cause without cures.
+We focus on the lung as a model system, in part due to the abundance of respiratory diseases of unknown causes and without cures.

 Research topics include: Cancer Genetics and Genomics; Progression; Invasion and Metastasis; Drug and Treatment Resistance; Computational and Systems Biology.